pimatic/pimatic-sysinfo/README.md

   (that is a subset of the total allocated memory) for the process, which includes the heap, code segment and stack
 * The attribute `wifiSignalLevel` is currently only supported on Linux
 * The spelling for some attributes has been changed in release 0.9.5.
 The device configuration setup for earlier releases will be transformed automatically.
 However, you may need to update references in rule and variable definitions.
 See table below.
+* Version 0.9.5 provided different values for memory usage than earlier versions of the plugin.
+The value for `"memoryUsed"` also included reclaimable cache and buffer space while earlier versions only measured the active memory usage.
+Since Version 0.9.6 this has been changed back to monitoring active and available (total - active) memory.

 | old | new |
 |:----|-----|